 How to Apply

 - How to Apply: Applicants must consult the staff of the relevant Faculty/School / Discipline in which they intend to undertake a project.
-The application form is available from The grants website.
+The application form is available from the scholarships website.

 - Language Requirements: The University’s preferred accredited English language tests are: